 - While recuperating, Dr. Haley was instrumental in starting the First Presbyterian Church of Pasadena, California.

 Dedication plaque in current church spire.

-- Dr. Haley instrumental in starting Memorial West Presbyterian Church on land donated by a Roseville member in memory of her parents.
+- Dr. Haley instrumental in starting Memorial Presbyterian Church (present day Memorial West) on land donated by a Roseville member in memory of her parents.

 - The central portion of the present Education Building was built as a Sunday School building to replace the original frame building.

 -The original frame building was sold to the Women's Christian Temperance Union and moved to Gould Avenue & 14th Street.